 Contact Kathryn: 660.562.4747, email@example.com or on twitter @Kathsmagic.

-MaryFran Stransky began working at the Nodaway News Leader in the spring of 1998 as the proofreader, and when she moved to South Dakota in 2004, she continued to work for the paper remotely as the typist.
+MaryFran Stransky began working at the Nodaway News Leader in the spring of 1998 as the proofreader.
+When she moved to South Dakota in 2004, she continued to work for the paper remotely as the typist.

-Originally from Shenandoah, IA, she graduated from high school in Hobart, OK, and then received a bachelor of science degree in psychology/sociology from Southeastern Oklahoma State University in Durant, OK.
+Originally from Shenandoah, IA, she graduated from Hobart, OK, High School and received a bachelor of science degree in psychology/sociology from Southeastern Oklahoma State University in Durant, OK.

-They have two daughters; Erin, 28, is a manager for Royal Caribbean Cruise Lines and is based out of Australia, and Megan, 25, is a second grade teacher at Sagebrush Elementary School in Sheridan, WY.
+They have two daughters.
+Erin is an executive for Royal Caribbean Cruise Line’s entertainment division based out of Miami, FL, and Megan is a kindergarten teacher in Princeton.

 Kay Wilson has had newspapering as her career field for all of her working life.